The Beyond should have been on my Netflix treasure’s lists. But it deserves its own article.

-That’s a risk but, fortunately, you can easily find someplace where you can watch it for a small fee.
+That’s a risk but, fortunately, you can easily find someplace where you can watch them for a small fee.
 Maybe that’s a service that Netflix could provide, movies on demand.
 For sure they should improve their algorithm to suggest an promote better movies.

 It’s some sort of independent film with a lot of special effects, those kinds of special effects that only in today’s day and edge could have made it possible (on a limited budget, as I assume this movie was made).

 After doing a quick Google search on the director (Hasraf Dulull), I was able to find that he’s a visual effects expert as it’s origin.

 Like most people who’ve been part of this project puts it, “It’s about the future of humanity”.
 Human 2.0, enhanced humans (another concept that Netflix explores in one of their original productions, The Titan).